BrightAdoniz/BrightAdoniz/README.md

 - 👋 Hi, I’m @BrightAdoniz
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in UI/UX and frontend development
 - 🌱 I’m currently learning css
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me; IG @brightAdoniz